In Depth Baby Product Reviews Led by a Pediatrician

 Parents must have a safe car seat when leaving the hospital with their new baby.
 Infant safety seats are designed with consideration for tiny baby bodies and developing systems.
 From proper positioning to avoid positional asphyxiation to narrower shoulder harness straps, serious engineering goes into a safe infant car seat.
 Infant safety seats combine a carrier and a base to create a system that allows you to install the base in your car once, carry your infant in the carrier to and from the car base, or attach it to a compatible stroller.
 Unlike “all-in-one” seats or convertible seats that claim suitability for infants, infant car seats are only for infants and babies typically up to about nine months or 30-35 lbs.
 We believe they are uniquely qualified to potentially better protect your little than a seat designed for children from 4-80 lbs.
 Most parents feel infant carriers are valuable tools and are grateful for the ability to leave a child to sleep while running errands using a stroller or the carrier handle.

-Below is a chart with the overall performance scores of all the infant car seats in our current review of the best infant car seats available today.
+Below is a chart with the overall performance scores of all the infant car seats in our current review of infant car seats available today.

 Convertible car seats are perfect for older babies and toddlers with a more upright posture and useful features.